WeixuanZ/wink/README.md

 yarn run start
 ```

-Or you can detach to ExpoKit with `yarn run eject`, build using Xcode and sideload it onto your device.
+Or you can detach to plain ReactNative with `yarn run eject`, build using Xcode and sideload it onto your device.
 I may explore this option (e.g. provide .ipa file so you can install with [AltStore](https://github.com/rileytestut/AltStore)) when the app is in a more completed state.

 ## How to use 👀